Andy WhiteCoordinator, Rights and Resources Initiative

 Matt ZimmermannMatt is the Chief Operating Officer of the Rights and Resources Initiative.
 He has 30 years of experience in the financial management and administration of Non-Government Organizations, including experience establishing new entities.
 Before RRI, Matt held similar positions with Evidence Action, American Rivers, and Forest Trends.
 Matt was Chief of Party on a capital markets development project in the Republic of Georgia, prior to spending 10 years in a variety of financial management positions with the Nasdaq Stock Market and its parent company, the National Association of Securities Dealers (NASD, now FINRA).
 Matt has an MBA from Duke University’s Fuqua School of Business and a BBA from the College of William and Mary.

-Solange Bandiaky-BadjiDirector, Africa Program
+Solange Bandiaky-BadjiDirector, Africa Program and Gender Justice

 +1 202 470 3889